ktomk/PSR-HTTP/http.md

 The design of the `MessageInterface`, `RequestInterface`, and `ResponseInterface` interfaces are based on existing projects in the PHP community.

-#### `HasHeadersInterface` as a separate interface

-`HasHeadersInterface` is provided as a separate interface so that other protocols that require a hash of case-insensitive headers can utilize the same interface if desired.
-For example, `HasHeadersInterface` could be used when implementing an email API for representing headers or for an HTTP client implementation that provides an abstraction for multipart/form-data elements that allow custom headers (e.g., Content-Disposition).
+#### Why are there header methods on messages rather than in a header bag?

+Moving headers to a "header bag" breaks the Law of Demeter and exposes the internal implementation of a message to its collaborators.
+In order for something to access the headers of a message, they need to reach into the the message's header bag (`$message->getHeaders()->getHeader('Foo')`).

+Moving headers from messages into an externally mutable "header bag" exposes the internal implementation of how a message manages its headers an has a side-effect that messages are no longer aware of changes to their headers.
+This can lead to messages entering into an invalid or inconistent state.

-#### Using `HeaderValuesInterface` instead of an array
+#### Using `HeaderFieldValuesInterface` instead of an array

-Header values are represented using `HeaderValuesInterface`.
+Header values are represented using `HeaderFieldValuesInterface`.
 This interface allows developers to work with headers as a string and as an array.
-This allows developers the flexibility of serialzing a header precisely as it should be sent over the wire, while still providing the convenience of working with headers that typically have a single value (e.g., Host, Content-Type, etc...) as a string.
-Furthermore, accessing missing elements of a `HeaderValuesInterface` will return `null` rather than emit a warning (as would happen if header values were represented as an actual PHP array).
+This allows developers the flexibility of serializing a header precisely as it should be sent over the wire, while still providing the convenience of working with headers that typically have a single value (e.g., Host, Content-Type, etc...) as a string.
+Furthermore, accessing missing elements of a `HeaderFieldValuesInterface` will return `null` rather than emit a warning (as would happen if header values were represented as an actual PHP array).

-In addition to being more convenient, `HeaderValuesInterface` allows implementations to pre-compute an internal cache of header values represented as a string instead of expecting developers to constantly implode an array of values into a string.
+In addition to being more convenient, `HeaderFieldValuesInterface` allows implementations to pre-compute an internal cache of header values represented as a string instead of expecting developers to constantly implode an array of values into a string.
 This performance optimization can be useful in performance